Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Introduction

-(where $R_{\mu\nu\rho\tau}$ is the Riemann curvature tensor) could not contribute to a system's gravitational dynamics in $D \leq 4$ (since it becomes a total derivative in such cases), and hence the GB contribution \eqref{eq:dgbaction} is often referred to as a ``topological term" of no relevance.
+could not contribute to a system's gravitational dynamics in $D \leq 4$ (since it becomes a total derivative in such cases), and hence the GB contribution \eqref{eq:dgbaction} is often referred to as a topological term of no relevance.
 Furthermore, a new 3+1-dimensional gravity theory which possesses diffeomorphism invariance, metricity, and second order equations of motion would be a violation of the Lovelock theorem \cite{lovelock1971} and thus should only be possible by introducing an additional field into the theory besides the metric tensor.

 In 2020, Glavan and Lin \cite{glavan2020} claimed to have bypassed the Lovelock theorem via the following rescaling of the Gauss-Bonnet coupling constant: